jeremy-ebinum/full-stack-open-2020/part5/bloglist-frontend/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm run start:test`

+Runs the app with a configuration suitable for End-to-End testing

 ### `npm test`

 Launches the test runner